Kentucky Trivia ● Kentucky Tweets

-September 12, 1816, Kentucky artist Joseph H. Bush writes Henry Clay and apologizes for being unable to refund the money that Clay loaned to him.
+September 12, 1816, Kentucky artist Joseph H. Bush wrote Henry Clay and apologized for being unable to refund the money that Clay loaned to him.

 Jouett-Bush-Frazer Early Kentucky Artist by William Barrow Floyd

 September 12, 1850, Presley O’Bannon died in Henry County.
-Presley was a first lieutenant in the U.S. Marine Corps, famous for his exploits in the First Barbary War (1801-1805).
-In recognition of his bravery, he was presented a sword for his part in attempting to restore Prince Hamet Karamanli to his throne as the Bey of Tripoli.
+Presley was a 1st lieutenant in the U.S. Marine Corps, famous for his exploits in the First Barbary War (1801-1805).
+In recognition of his bravery, the military presented him a sword for his part in attempting to restore Prince Hamet Karamanli to his throne as the Bey of Tripoli.
 This sword became the model for the Mameluke Sword, adopted in 1825 for Marine Corps officers, which is part of the formal uniform today.

 September 12, 1910, with only 12 members remaining, the Shakers of Pleasant Hill near Harrodsburg faced their colony’s demise and contracted to sell their 1,800 acres of land and buildings to Col. George Bohon.
 In return, Bohon agreed to care for them and allow them to stay on their property for the rest of their lives.